 - Control – Using SEPA Direct Debit enables merchants to ensure that customers will pay their bills on time every month.

 - Retention rates – Using SEPA Direct Debit eliminates failed payments due to card expiry or cancellation.
 It also increases customer loyalty by offering a convenient “set it and forget it” payment method.

 - Reduced admin – Using SEPA Direct Debit reduces the admin time involved in chasing and inputting updates to card details.

 Invoicing for services where instant payment is not required.
-An example would be marketing agencies.
+An example would be marketing agencies or accountancy firms.
 SEPA Direct Debit is great for B2B invoicing for three important reasons:

 - Variable amounts can be easily collected – Using SEPA Direct Debit enables merchants to collect variable amounts using a single upfront authorisation.
 As and when the payment amount changes, merchants are able to automatically claim the new amount.
 This differs from a standing order where customers need to give their bank new instructions each time a change is needed.

 - Reduced admin and credit chasing – Using SEPA Direct Debit reduces the time and manual effort required by chasing late payments and reconciling payments.
 It also reduces average debtor days without requiring awkward conversations about money with customers.